PLEASE VISIT US AT OUR COMPLETELY UPDATED OFFICE - NOW WEST OF ROYAL YORK ROAD

 Dental Implants or Crowns: Which Is the Best Solution for Missing Teeth in Etobicoke?

-Accidents, medications, adverse health conditions, and poor oral hygiene can cause severe damage to the teeth, resulting in broken teeth or total tooth loss.
-To prevent further complications or more lost teeth, it is important to have immediate dental treatment to support the remaining good teeth.
+Accidents, medications, adverse health conditions and poor oral hygiene can cause severe damage to the teeth, resulting in broken teeth or total tooth loss.
+To prevent further complications or more lost teeth it is important to have immediate dental treatment to support the remaining good teeth.

 Dental Implants

-A dental implant is a device placed into the jaw as an artificial root to support the placement of a reproduced tooth.
+dental implant is a device placed into the jaw as an artificial root to support the placement of a reproduced tooth.
 This can improve a patient’s ability to speak, chew and eat and enhance their smile.
 An implant replaces the entire structure of the tooth from the root to the crown.
 Implants support the health of the bone to prevent bone loss as well as support the essential bite strength of the jawbone.

-A Comparison Between Dental Implants and Crowns
+A Comparison Between Dental Implants, Crowns and Bridges

 Dental implants and crowns are safe and effective dental treatments for damaged or missing teeth.
 With a common goal, both options have various advantages and disadvantages depending on a number of factors.